yowmamasita/blog/source/_posts/Deploying-an-Elixir-app-to-Google-App-Engine.md

 CMD ["foreground"]
 ```

-You can use other base Docker images that provide Elixir runtime, but I chose [trenpixster/elixir](https://hub.docker.com/r/trenpixster/elixir/) for this example.
-Notice that I also use the app's version number as a namespace.
+You can use other base Docker images that provide Elixir runtime, I chose [trenpixster/elixir](https://hub.docker.com/r/trenpixster/elixir/) for this example but it should run just the same.
+Notice that I also use the app's version number as a directory namespace.
 You can mount a Docker volume in `/app` so you can run different versions easily - but that's outside GAE context though.

 Last step is deploying to GAE.
-If you haven't created a GCP project yet, you need to create one and get the project ID.
-Now run `gcloud preview app deploy --project=PROJECTID --version=VERSION app.yaml` to deploy your Elixir app. `VERSION` is just an arbitrary string.
+If you haven't created a GCP project yet, you need to [create one](https://console.cloud.google.com/) and get the project ID. *You need to have billing enabled in your GCP project to use Flexible Environments.* Now run `gcloud preview app deploy --project=PROJECTID --version=VERSION app.yaml` to deploy your Elixir app. `VERSION` is just an arbitrary string.
 At the end of everything, your app should be available at `http://projectid.appspot.com`.
 Enjoy!